 State of Minnesota Social Work Licensure

 Six months prior to completion of the MSW degree at Augsburg, students may apply to take the Licensed Graduate Social Worker (LGSW) license exam from the Minnesota Board of Social Work.
-To achieve LGSW licensure students must pass the state board exam and complete the MSW degree.
+To achieve LGSW licensure students must pass the Association of Social Work Boards (ASWB) master’s level national social work licensure examination and complete the MSW degree.

-To seek the Licensed Independent Social Worker (LISW) license or the Licensed Independent Clinical Social Worker (LICSW) license, one must work two years full-time (or 4,000 hours part-time) as an LGSW under the supervision of an LISW or LICSW.
-Upon completion of the supervision requirement, one may take the LISW or LICSW state board exam.
+To seek the Licensed Independent Social Worker (LISW) license or the Licensed Independent Clinical Social Worker (LICSW) license, one must work two years full-time (or 4,000 hours part-time) as an LGSW under the supervision of an LISW or LICSW, depending on the desired licensure.
+Upon completion of the supervision requirement, one may take the LISW or LICSW’s Association of Social Work Boards (ASWB) national social work licensure examination.
+For the LICSW, there are additional requirements for 360 clinical clock hours in 6 specific categories.
 For more information, go to the Minnesota Board of Social Work web page, www.socialwork.state.mn.us.

 MSW Course Requirements